Fenella Kernebone

-Fenella Kernebone is a conference director, content strategist and presenter who has shaped some of Australia's most significant ideas stages — SXSW Sydney, TEDxSydney & Sydney Ideas — and has worked with clients across culture, business and the public sector.
+Fenella Kernebone is a conference & festival director, ideas and content strategist, MC and presenter who has shaped some of Australia's most significant stages — SXSW Sydney, TEDxSydney & Sydney Ideas — and has worked with clients across culture, business, technology and the public sector.

 As Head of Programming for SXSW Sydney, she helmed one of the largest conferences in Australia and the Asia-Pacific region, working with world-class speakers and partners to create unforgettable experiences.
 She previously led TEDxSydney as Head of Curation and served as Head of Programming at Sydney Ideas, University of Sydney.

-She is Director of Frankly Group a consultancy offering conference programming, MC and facilitation, speaker coaching and strategic advisory services.
-She also serves on the board of Performance Space.
+She is Director of Frankly Group and serves on the board of Performance Space.

 Events